Just Dance (video game series): Japan exclusives

-A Japanese version of Just Dance published and edited by Nintendo but developed by Ubisoft Paris.
-It was released on October 13, 2011, only for the Wii.
-It features 16 J-pop songs from Exile, Kara, Kumi Koda, and AKB48, as well as 11 songs from Just Dance and Just Dance 2 and only one song based on the Super Mario Bros. game that can be unlocked by playing all of the other songs.
+A Japanese version of Just Dance was published and edited by Nintendo and developed by Ubisoft Paris.
+It was released on October 13, 2011, for the Wii.
+It features 16 J-pop songs from Exile, Kara, Koda Kumi, and AKB48, as well as 11 songs from Just Dance and Just Dance 2 and one song based on the Super Mario Bros. game that can be unlocked by playing all of the other songs.
 According to Media Create, as of March 11, 2012, the game sold 560,301 copies in Japan.